 While I kept a lookout here in Colorado, I knew I had to get The Dog back home to California for Adam to rip and roar around the LA streets before I was able to dive into another project.
 After he came to visit and work on some final touches of The Dog, we arranged for a pickup and delivery out to him, leaving a space in my shop – and he wouldn’t let me forget that I needed to fill it with something new.
 No more cursory looks or what-ifs, it was action time.

 Sitting in front of me as I pulled up was the perfect truck (I know what a car buying mistake that is to think…).
 The paint had naturally patina’d over the years of use but the dents and dings were minimal in its steel body.
 It even had its original two-piece widow maker wheels and spare all ready for the drive home (see, I’m already taking it home!).

 In talking to the seller I came to find out the truck is an original Colorado truck, sold in 1966 from a long-gone Ford dealership in Eaton, and had spent its life as a work vehicle for a local trucker.
+After he bought it in hopes of restoring, life got in the way and he generally forgot about it as it sat for 3 years in a garage.
 This F250 was also a rare find in that it’s still 100% original.
 That’s right – no modifications anywhere.
 No janky backyard work done, weird engine updates, or mismatched parts.
 This is a numbers matching, one-state, low-mileage 1966 Ford F-250.
 After a test drive and handshake, it was (predictably) mine.